 Our New Credit Facilities contain covenants requiring us to deliver to lenders leverage and interest coverage financial covenants and our audited annual and unaudited quarterly financial statements.
 Under the leverage covenant, the maximum permitted leverage ratio steps down beginning with the fourth quarter of 2006, with a further step-down beginning with the fourth quarter of 2007.
 Under the interest coverage covenant, the minimum required interest coverage ratio steps up beginning with the fourth quarter of 2006, with a further step-up beginning with the fourth quarter of 2007.
 Compliance with these financial covenants under our New Credit Facilities is tested quarterly, and we have complied with the financial covenants as of December 31, 2005.
-Delivery of the December 31, 2004 audited consolidated financial statements was required by December 31, 2005 and delivery of the December 31, 2005 audited financial statements is required by May 30, 2006.
-We received a waiver from our lenders to deliver the December 31, 2004 audited financial statements by February 28, 2006.
+Delivery of the December 31, 2004 audited consolidated financial statements was required by December 31, 2005 and delivery of the December 31, 2005 audited financial statements was required by December 31, 2004 audited financial statements by February 28, 2006.
 The December 31, 2004 audited financial statements were delivered February 13, 2006.
 Further, we are required to furnish to our lenders within 50 days of the end of each of the first three quarters of each year our consolidated balance sheet, and related statements of operations, shareholders' equity and cash flows.